beets3d/FutureMakers/docs/projects/coin_project/index.md

 **Content**:
 1. Export the finished coin model from Fusion 360 in STL format.
-2. Import the STL into your slicer software (e.g., Bambu Studio).
+2. Import the STL into your slicer (e.g., Bambu Studio).
 3. Adjust orientation for best print quality (face up recommended).
 4. Configure print settings:
    - Layer height: 0.1-0.2mm for detail
-   - Infill: 100% for solid feel
+   - Infill: 10% for solid feel
-   - Supports: May not be needed if printing face up
+   - Supports: May not be needed if printing face side
 5. Slice and preview the print.

 Slicer preview: